HINARI: History

 In response to a call by the then UN Secretary General Kofi Annan and to a statement issued by Gro Harlem Brundtland the then Director General World Health Organization, Hinari was launched in July 2001 with a statement of intent from six major publishers: Blackwell Publishing, Elsevier, the Harcourt, Wolters Kluwer, Springer Science+Business Media, and John Wiley & Sons.
-The Hinari name began as an acronym of Health Inter-Network Access to Research Initiative.
-The use of the full name was later abandoned.

 The program opened for use in January 2002 with around 1,500 journals from the initial six publishers.
-As of 2015, there are almost 200 publisher partners providing their online publications through Hinari.
-3,750 journal titles were accessible via Hinari in 2007.
-Critiques of Hinari argue that the low-cost model is still too high for many institutions and journals with top impact factors are not included in some countries.